Update of July 17th

 Here are some indications for the visit:

-Parking: You can park your cars in via Grotte del Caglieron and in via Ronzon, in the parking spaces provided, subject to the parking ticket. (get money – hourly rate € 2.50).
+Parking: It is possible to park the cars in via Grotte del Caglieron and in via Ronzon, in the designated parking spaces, upon compulsory payment of the ticket for the parking. (bring money – hourly rate € 2.50).

-New road on national holidays to reach the Caglieron Caves: visitors are advised that from 14 June to 30 September 2020, from 10.00 to 17.00, on holidays the circulation is regulated from the Municipality of Fregona to the Grotte (via Primo Maggio and via Grotte del Caglieron, provincial road 151) according to the parking capacity.
-Once the maximum capacity is reached, the traffic is diverted to the car parks in the center of Fregona.
-From here in about 30 minutes you can walk to the caves via path 1037 B “Pont de Fer”, which starts next to the Municipal Stadium.
+New road on public holidays to reach the Caglieron Caves: visitors are advised that from 14 June to 30 September 2020, from 10.00 to 17.00, on holidays the circulation from the Municipality of Fregona to the Caves is regulated (via May 1 and via Grotte del Caglieron, provincial road 151) based on the parking capacity.
+Once the maximum capacity is reached, the traffic will be diverted to the car parks in the center of Fregona.
+From here in about 30 minutes you can reach the caves on foot via path 1037 B “Pont de Fer”, starting next to the Municipal Stadium.

-At the tourist office located in via Marconi 6 (100 meters from the town hall), information paper material is also available on the external notice board.
-Opening hours are: Mon.
-Wedn.
-Fri.
+At the tourist office located in via Marconi 6 (100 meters from the town hall), information paper material is also available on the external bulletin board.
+The opening hours are: from monday to friday.
 10.00 – 12.00 Saturday and Sunday 9.30 – 12.30.

 It is possible to download the leaflet of the path HERE